doytsujin/athackst.github.io/_articles/2_aws_deepracer_software.md

 Since there isn't any documentation on the ROS nodes running, I'm going to guess at their function.

-* battery_node : A battery monitoring process
+* battery_node: A battery monitoring process
-* control_node : The interface to the robot drive train that incorporates calibration
+* control_node: The interface to the robot drive train that incorporates calibration
-* inference_engine : ML inference engine for controlling the bot
+* inference_engine: ML inference engine for controlling the bot
-* media_engine : Publishes camera data
+* media_engine: Publishes camera data
-* model_optimizer : Loads/compresses your model for the inference engine
+* model_optimizer: Loads/compresses your model for the inference engine
-* navigation_node : Appears to be inference to control command converter
+* navigation_node: Appears to be the inference to control command converter
-* rosout : default ros status
+* rosout: default ROS system status
-* servo_node : Low level servo controller
+* servo_node: Low-level servo controller
-* software_update : Update software/ml model
+* software_update: Update software/ml model
-* web_video_server : Compress the video stream and serve it on a port
+* web_video_server: Compress the video stream and serve it on a port
-* webserver : Serve the webpage for the robot
+* webserver: Serve the webpage for the robot

 If you want to learn more about any particular node, just enter `rosnode info <node_name>`